1) Tell us a little bit about yourself.

 2) What inspired you to get into music production?

 Music production didn’t “happen” until I started getting into studio / recording with a band.
 I was the drummer in a band that some friends and I put together – we were pretty good, but separated when we all went to college.
 When recording, I learned a lot about how to program drums, tune instruments, and balance the mixes on a computer.
 For example, if didn’t like the snare from my own drum set on a particular song, I could simply replace it with a sample.
-When all my band-mates split up, I kept it going and figured out how to work with all the instruments and sounds needed to make full songs and beats.
+When all my band-mates split up, I kept it going and figured out how to work with all the instruments and sounds needed to make full songs.
 It was at that point when, I believe, I turned into a music producer.

 3) What are some noteworthy records that you’ve been involved with?